 The clinical coordinator will be the individual determining the times, days and clinical site where the student will be making up the time.
 The student is not allowed to arrange the make-up time.
-The student is not allowed to be tardy and/or absent while making-up their time.
-If they are tardy or absent while making up their time they will be placed on immediate probation.
+The student is not allowed to be tardy and/or absent, sent home by clinical staff or leave early while making-up their time.
+If they are tardy or absent while making up their time, they will be placed on immediate probation.